Easy and Flavorful Spanish Chicken Stew Recipes

 Spanish garlic chicken on a plate.The aromatic pollo al ajillo.

-It's best to cook in a covered pot or pan, allowing gentle steam to surround the food until it's done.
+Stewing works best in a covered pot or pan, where gentle steam circulates and breaks down the ingredients until everything is melt-in-your-mouth tender.

 The Basilica de la Incarnacion in Malaga.The Basilica de la Incarnación in Malaga.